Financial Assistance Office

 Students are advised to request a Consortium Agreement at least four (4) weeks prior to the beginning of the semester so proper eligibility can be determined.

 Disbursement of aid cannot take place until your enrollment can be certified at both institutions.
-In most cases, this will be at least the 20th to 30th day of class.

 A Consortium Agreement must be completed for each semester a student wishes to take classes simultaneously and receive financial aid.
 Students must contact the FHSU Financial Assistance Office prior to each semester.